ClaireMah/Capstone/README.md

     - maxCon: maximum area for an acceptable contour (e.g. 2000)
 - Run the script for the desired drone images
 - For each image, manual organization and cleaning is required:
-	- For each point, input the visible point number into the command prompt and press enter.
+	- For each point, input the visible corresponding point number into the command prompt and press enter.
 	- If the contour is not a point, input -1 as the point number and it will be removed.
 	- Go over each image after detection to ensure no points are missed.
 If a point has been missed, consider adjusting the area threshold (minCon and maxCon) or acceptable colour range.
 	- Manually measure the missing point coordinates using an external software (e.g. IrfanView) and add it to the output file.